bnegreve/arduino_spectrum_analyser/README.md

-Sound spectral analysis on arduino using standard fft and  fht libraries.
+Sound spectral analysis on arduino.

-Tested on arduino uno, and on esp8266.
+Tested on arduino uno, and on an esp8266.

+There are three subproject.
+Spectrum_analyser_c++ is the main subproject, the two other are tests subprojects.

 spectrum_analyser_c++
 =====================

 Driver for LED Screen.
-(Main project, the two other dirs are libraries tests)

-For production use, uncomment out NDEBUG in .h file (faster!).
+For production use, uncomment out NDEBUG in .h file (much faster!).
+Note: despite the name of the main class (FFT_For_ESP8266) this should work on most Arduinos.
+At least, this was tested on Uno.

 ![spectrum analyser](https://raw.githubusercontent.com/bnegreve/arduino_spectrum_analyser/master/img/sa.jpg)